 But wait!
-As if that isn’t good enough, you swirl in some whole cranberry sauce just before baking to create these beautiful marbled cakes that get stacked on top of each other, each with a layer of clementine flavored white chocolate ganache.
+As if that isn’t good enough, you swirl in some whole cranberry sauce just before baking to create these beautiful marbled cakes that get stacked on top of each other, each with a layer of orange flavored white chocolate ganache.

-It does actually.
-It does because this cake is gorgeous.
 Not only do you get to please all your guests with the flavor of this cake, but you get to secretly listen to all the “Oooohs” and “Awwwws” of people walking by the dessert table just eyeing your beautiful creation.

-- 2 sticks butter room temperature
+- 1 cup butter room temperature

 - 1 1/2 cups granulated sugar